stuartajd/dasher/README.md

 * Twitter Feed
 * Live Chat Box

 And also has a local clock, date and location widgets which remain at the top of the page.
+By default all 6 widgets are shown!

 #### How do I customise the site?
 Customisation is easy, simply click the cog in the top left corner, then it'll display the site settings, then just